discoleo/R/Math/readme.md

 A.1 Generalization of Cardano's formula:
 - see file: Polynomials.CardanGeneralisation.R;
-- proper way of Cardano's formula: based on roots of unity & independent of coefficients;
+- proper way of Cardano's formula: based on roots of unity & quasi-independent of coefficients;
 - these polynomials are a very special case of Class 1 polynomials;

 A.2 Complete Class 1